e5k/LagTrack/README.md

 ### Atmospheric data
-Atmospheric data in LagTrack can be retrieved from the [NCEP/NCAR Reanalysis 1](https://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.html), the [NCEP-DOE Reanalysis 2](https://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis2.html) and the [ECMWF Era-Interim](https://www.ecmwf.int/en/forecasts/datasets/archive-datasets/reanalysis-datasets/era-interim) datasets.
+Atmospheric data in LagTrack can be retrieved from the [NCEP/NCAR Reanalysis 1](https://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.html), the [NCEP-DOE Reanalysis 2](https://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis2.html), the [ECMWF Era-Interim](https://www.ecmwf.int/en/forecasts/datasets/archive-datasets/reanalysis-datasets/era-interim) and the [ECMWF Era-5](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) datasets.
 To access Era-Interim data, it is assumed that the procedure described [here](https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets) has been followed.
 To test the installation, run the following command in Matlab.
-I no message is output, then the ECMWF library is working properly:
+If no message is output, then the ECMWF library is working properly:

 ```
 !python -c "from ecmwfapi import ECMWFDataServer"